Camphul/Trampoline/trampoline-security-jwt-autoconfigure/README.md

 # trampoline-security-jwt-autoconfigure

-Autoconfigure JWT to hook into trampoline-security
+Autoconfigures configs/beans required for JWT to be implemented successfully(bean implementations, etc...)